JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     }
     ```

     * Here, the Kotlin DSL is used to define the HTML representation of the application.
     * `launch` is used to obtain the list of `ShoppingListItem`s from the API when the component is first initialized.
-   * React hooks, `useEffectOnce` and `useState`, help use React's functionality concisely.
+    * The React hooks `useEffectOnce` and `useState` help you use React's functionality concisely.
 For more information on how
       React hooks work, check out the [official React documentation](https://reactjs.org/docs/hooks-overview.html).
 To learn
       more about React with Kotlin/JS, see the [Build a web application with React and Kotlin/JS](js-react.md) tutorial.
 2. Start the application using the Gradle `run` task.
 3. Navigate to [`http://localhost:9090/`](http://localhost:9090/) to see the list: